elastic/integrations/packages/salesforce/docs/README.md

 ## Compatibility

-This integration has been tested against the Salesforce Spring '22 (v54.0) release.
+This integration has been tested against the Salesforce Spring '22 (v54.0) release and Summer '24 (v61.0).
 The minimum supported version is v46.0.

 To determine your Salesforce instance version, use one of the following methods: